Kingstone Mutandwa

-Kingstone Mutandwa (born 5 January 2003) is a Zambian footballer who plays as a striker for Austrian Bundesliga club SV Ried, on loan from Serie A club Cagliari.
-He also plays for the Zambia national team.
+Kingstone Mutandwa (born 5 January 2003) is a Zambian professional footballer who plays as a forward for Swiss Super League club Servette, on loan from club Cagliari, and the Zambia national team.

 Club career

 Mutandwa played for Zambian side Atletico Lusaka, where he was regarded as one of the club's most important players.

-On 25 June 2025, Mutandwa was loaned by SV Ried in Austria.
+On 25 June 2025, Mutandwa was loaned by Italian Serie A club Cagliari to Austrian Bundesliga club SV Ried for the 2025–26 season.

+On 2 September 2026, he moved on a new loan to Swiss Super League club Servette, with an option to buy.

 International career

 Mutandwa represented Zambia internationally at the 2023 U-20 Africa Cup of Nations.

 Mutandwa made his debut for the Zambia national team on 11 June 2024 in a World Cup qualifier against Tanzania at the Levy Mwanawasa Stadium.
 He substituted Evans Kangwa in the 87th minute, as Zambia lost 0–1.

 Style of play

 Mutandwa mainly operates as a striker and has been described as "tall and physical".

 Personal life

 Mutandwa is a native of Chibombo, Zambia.